Family & Professional Resources

 WHERE TO START:

 Is your child struggling in school?
 Do you have questions about where to start, or what steps to take to advocate for them?
 Click on the file below for some great information to help you begin your journey.

-- Mind Matters - By Emily Kircher-Morris
+- The Neurodiversity Podcast - By Emily Kircher-Morris

 - Tilt Parenting Podcast & Blog - By Dr. Debbie Reber

 - Connected Parenting Podcast - By Jennifer Kolari

 - Giftedness Knows No Bounds - NAGC Podcast